-Compared with European customers who have already reached saturation point in receiving promotional messages, email campaigns are on the contrary really appreciated and efficient in emerging markets.
-Both SMS and email marketing seem really viable strategies enabling a significant ROI.
-Despite the time it costs to implement such strategies, it permits you to reach many people and it’s an affordable direct way regarding cost.
+Compared with European customers who have already reached saturation point in receiving promotional messages, email campaigns can actually be an effective means of communication in emerging markets.
+Both SMS and email marketing seem to be viable strategies, enabling a significant ROI.
+Despite the time it costs to implement such strategies, it permits you to reach many people and it’s an affordable and direct way to communicate.

-- Around 51% of emerging market audience are willing to receive advertising messages by SMS.
+- Around 51% of emerging market audiences are willing to receive advertising messages by SMS.

 - Almost 45% affirm that they would open promotional emails if they received them.